 I am a Fellow of St. Johns College and Professor of International Political Economy in the Department of Politics and International Relations at Oxford University.
 I joined Oxford University in 2004.
 I received my undergraduate degree from the University of Geneva and my Ph.D. from the University of Chicago.
 From 1995 until 2004 I taught at Columbia University in New York where I was Associate Professor of International Political Economy and a member of the Institute of War and Peace Studies.
 I have been a Forum Fellow as well as a Jean Monnet Fellow at the European University Institute in Florence, a Fellow at the Center for International Studies at Princeton University, a Fellow at the Wissenschaftskolleg (Institute for Advanced Studies) in Berlin, and Brettschneider Scholar at Cornell University.
 In 1995, I was awarded the Helen Dwight Reid Award of the American Political Science Association, in 2003 the JP Morgan International Prize in Finance Policy and Economics of the American Academy in Berlin, in 2006 a two-year British Academy Research Fellowship, and in 2015 a British Academy/Leverhulme Trust Senior Research Fellowship.
 Before beginning my graduate studies, I worked in international banking.

-In 2012, he was appointed co-editor of the journal Regulation and Governance, an international interdisciplinary journal that serves as leading platform for the study of regulation and governance by political scientists, lawyers, sociologists, economists, historians and others.
-He also is editor (with Liesbeth Hooghe and Gary Marks) of a new book-series with Oxford University Press titled Transformations in Governance.
-He is the winner (with Alec Stone Sweet of Yale Law School) of the open competition for the editorship of the 50th anniversary special issue of the Journal of Common Market Studies published in March 2012.
+In 2012, I was appointed co-editor of the journal Regulation and Governance, an international interdisciplinary journal that serves as leading platform for the study of regulation and governance by political scientists, lawyers, sociologists, economists, historians and others.
+I am also editor (with Liesbeth Hooghe and Gary Marks) of a new book-series with Oxford University Press titled Transformations in Governance.
+I am the winner (with Alec Stone Sweet of Yale Law School) of the open competition for the editorship of the 50th anniversary special issue of the Journal of Common Market Studies published in March 2012.